 - Serial Number Scanning

-Our technology works offline to keep scan results secure and provides +99% scan accuracy.
-It even scans in low-light conditions when installed on devices where automatic torch activation is possible.
-With the ability to instantly capture and transfer data when a secure internet connection is available, Anyline can be combined with a drone to create the most versatile drone scanning unit possible.
+Anyline mobile scanning technology works offline as well, to keep your scan results secure and to make it possible to scan targets in remote areas without any kind of active data connection.
+Our technology even works in low-light conditions, when being installed on devices on which an automatic activation of the torch is possible.
+With the ability to instantly capture and transfer data when a secure internet connection is available again, Anyline can be combined with a drone to create the most versatile drone scanning unit possible.